 The Louthian Law Firm can help you navigate the complexities of suing the party or persons responsible for a motor vehicle crash so that you can recover damages for medical costs, property damage, lost wages, and for pain and suffering.
 If you or someone you love has been injured as a result of a motor vehicle crash due to someone else’s negligence, you could have a legal claim for compensation.

-Our personal injury attorneys represent the rights of accident victims and other injured South Carolinians.
+Our South Carolina personal injury attorneys represent the rights of accident victims and other injured South Carolinians.
 We are committed to providing personalized service to you while aggressively pursuing your claim.
 For a free evaluation of your South Carolina vehicular accident case, call the Louthian Law Firm today or, if you prefer, use our online contact form.